Cross Cultural Recruiting For Diverse Team

-She is using that background to build a diverse direct sales business team, in all senses – race, ethnicity, disability, age, gender etc. that will link with a more diverse range of customers and potential customers.
+She has used that background to build a diverse direct sales business team, in all aspects – race, ethnicity, dis/ability, age, gender, etc. that will link with a more diverse range of customers and potential customers.

 With a wide variety of personalities on a team you will connect with a wider range of customers.

 Seek out direct sales business associates, hosts, recruits and friends outside of your culture.

 Everyone has a culture, so use yours!